wp-cms/wp-cms/README.md

 * ~~XML-RPC: old stuff, not needed~~ ✅
 * ~~Pingbacks: old stuff, not needed~~ ✅
-* ~~Gravatar: external host for profile pics~~ ✅
+* ~~Gravatar: external host for profile and low quality monster pics~~ ✅
 * ~~Link Manager: disabled links gallery plugin hidden inside the core~~ ✅
 * ~~Deprecated: remove deprecated functions, methods, classes and files~~ ✅

 ## STEP NUMBER 2 - "Independent Themes & Plugins Directory"

 WordPress themes and plugins won't work.
 So, a new directory has to exist for this purpose.
-Instead of using an external service for this, I am playing around with JSON files that contain the information about themes and plugins.
-I'm not sure a JSON files based directory is better than an external API, but this is just a quick solution to cut from the WordPress directory for the moment and start a fresh directory with a set of useful plugins.

-So, I will be adding basic and useful plugins to this new directory and also come up with a clean folder and files structure that will serve as a reference for WP Plugin Development.

-* ~~Add Plugin: Avatars: allow users to upload a custom avatar to their profile~~ ✅
-* ~~Add Plugin: Clone Posts: allow users to clone posts for a potential faster workflow.~~ ✅
-* Add Plugin: Custom Post Types: allow users to create custom post types from the admin area.
-Something simple that goes straight to the point, without complications. ✍️
+Since I really like ClassicPress, I will collaborate with plugins in the [CP Plugin Directory](https://directory.classicpress.net/plugins), and integrate that directory into WP CMS.
+Why?
+Because it's a fresh directory and there is potential for it to grow without all the really old stuff (and new fuss!) that causes problems.

+Currently working on this integration. ✍️

 ## STEP NUMBER 3 - "Core Plugins"